Las Palmas – Cadiz

 Ferries to Spain

-Is there a car ferry from Las Palmas to Cadiz?
+What's the ferry schedule from Las Palmas to Cadiz?

 Las Palmas Cadiz Ferry Operator Schedules